 - The 2-carbon compound is oxidized, and it transfers electrons to .

 - The coenzyme becomes reduced NAD (NADH) as it gains a hydrogen and two electrons.

-- Coenzyme A attaches to the 2-carbon compound to form acetyl coenzyme A.
+- Coenzyme A combines with the 2-carbon compound to form acetyl coenzyme A.

 Key Term: Acetyl Coenzyme A (Acetyl-CoA)

-Acetyl coenzyme A is a 2-carbon compound formed from the oxidization of pyruvate and the attachment of coenzyme A. It is a product of the link reaction and a reactant of the Krebs (citric acid) cycle.
+Acetyl coenzyme A is a 2-carbon compound formed from the combination of the product of a reaction that a pyruvate undergoes and coenzyme A. It is a product of the link reaction and a reactant of the Krebs (citric acid) cycle.

 Example 2: Recalling the Reactants and Products of the Link Reaction

 The diagram provided shows a basic outline of the link reaction, with the names of two compounds removed.